Skip to main content

 Import the template files

-Each .template.json file in handoff/n8n-workflows/ imports cleanly into n8n.
+Each workflow template imports cleanly into n8n.
 Configure credentials (the API key) + the cron timezone (per the tenant’s local time).

 5